Family Lawyers in Toronto

 - Who the children should live with and how decisions about the care of the children will be made

-- For married spouses and unmarried spouses who have lived together for at least two years, how property will be divided
+- For married spouses and unmarried spouses who have lived together for at least three years, how property will be divided

 - How responsibility for debts will be shared